krenz9642/EnsoulSharp/README.md

 # Supported Utilities
 Troll Chat xD - BaseUlt - Excellent Smite
 # Why Am I Banned ?
 - I banned SeaviceMonster from my Discord Server for bad behaviours.
-And he banned me from official EnsoulSharp Discord.
+And he banned me from official EnsoulSharp Discord for no reason.
 This is the story.
 # We never said we were an official EnsoulSharp Discord Server.
 Stop lying.
 - We are just against dictators like SeaviceMonster#1333.
 If you don't like him and to receive news updates of best scripts.
 You can join us.
 # Here is the proof: